Maine Coast Photography Workshop

 -

-The workshop has a clear rhythm, with sunrise and sunset photography and most travel happening mid-day.
-Some days involve more moving, particularly when we change lodging, while others, especially on Monhegan Island, offer longer blocks of time to work without the car.
-The pace is active but balanced, with relocations designed to support the photography.
+The week has a clear rhythm built around sunrise and sunset, with most travel happening mid-day.
+Relocations are intentional and designed to keep us close to the right light rather than driving long distances each morning and evening.
+Some days involve more movement, particularly when lodging changes, while others, especially on Monhegan Island, allow longer blocks of uninterrupted time in the field.
+The pace is steady but balanced.

 - How much hiking and scrambling is involved?